Infertility Today: Why 1 Couple in 4 Is Affected : Complete Guide

 I operated on a 38-year-old patient.

-Who consulted for blepharoplasty and who spontaneously mentioned her difficulty conceiving a second child after three years of trying.
+Who consulted for eyelid & oculoplastic surgery and who spontaneously mentioned her difficulty conceiving a second child after three years of trying.
 She represented one of the many patients I meet in consultation for whom infertility in France constitutes a daily reality.
 This situation led me to reflect on the statistics I can share with you in consultation.

 Prevalence of Infertility in France